The Golden Jewel: Unveiling the Sweet Secrets of the Nectarine Summer arrives not just with warmth and long days, but with a particular ki...

 gene.
 They can even occur on the same tree due to genetic mutations.

-a ripe nectarine at the store?
+How do I pick a ripe nectarine at the store?

 Look for nectarines that are plump, feel heavy